Political influence over the media restricts journalistic freedom in Malawi. Reporters are still subjected to threats and cyber-harassment.

 Religious groups exert a degree of influence over the media and use religious community radio stations, such as Radio Maria and Radio Islam, to promote their faith.

+The disputed elections of 2019 had a negative impact on press freedom.
+Several TV channels were vandalised and radio phone-in programmes were banned when the results were being announced.
 Malawi has not yet adopted a whistleblower protection law, and journalists are sometimes subjected to threats and online intimidation.
 Several cases of physical attacks on journalists, especially by political party activists or police, have been reported in recent years.
 Journalists are still sometimes arrested arbitrarily, as was a Nyasa Times news website reporter who was questioned by police in April 2021 in connection with a story critical of the president.